Teamgate Sales CRM and GDPR – We’re prepared, are you?

-While representing a brave new world for the individual, the flip-side could bring many complications for businesses, via hefty fines – running into millions of Euros – being part of the new legislations control mechanisms.
+While representing a brave new world for the individual, the flip-side could bring many complications for businesses, via hefty fines – running into millions of Euros – being part of the new legislation control mechanisms.

-Under the GDPR legislation the notion of ‘Personal Data’ is quite far-reaching, covering information relating to identified or identifiable individuals.
+Under the GDPR legislation, the notion of ‘Personal Data’ is quite far-reaching, covering information relating to identified or identifiable individuals.
 GDPR will regulate all aspects during the processing, collection, storage, or transfer of use of personal and other data.

 The new system will offer individuals more control over their personal data through the process of regulating how companies manage, use and store the information they hold.
 Fines and penalties for any infringements regarding the implementation of the new GDPR legislation will raise awareness and adherence to the new laws.

 This is all good news for individuals living within the EU, ensuring their rights regarding the handling, privacy, and safety of their personal information.

 Below you’ll find some of the changes you might need to be aware of:

 - The right to be forgotten – With the introduction of the new GDPR individuals will soon possess the ‘right to be forgotten’ along with the right to request a copy of any personal data or information stored by a third-party.